rginda/pycp2110/README.md

   except:
     pass

   # You can also find a device by path.
-Beware that specifying an invalid
-  # location will cause the hid api to segfault.
   cp2110.CP2110Device(path='/dev/hidraw0')

   # If you want to avoid the exception or want to detect the presence of a